CrunchyData/pgmonitor/hugo/content/contributing/_index.md

 The local version of the Hugo server is accessible by default from `localhost:1313`.
 Once you've run `hugo server`, that will let you interactively make changes to the documentation as desired and view the updates in real-time.

-## Contributing to the Documentation

-When you're ready to commit a change, please view and run the script located in the root folder labeled `generate-docs.sh` which will automatically generate a new set of webpages using Hugo that will update the live website after the change has been committed to the repository.